andrewnec/django_test_task/README.txt

 You can see the entire list of commands in commands.txt

-You can see a detailed description of the recommendation system in description_of_the_recommendation_system.txt In ./videos/3.mp4 you can see how quickly the list of recommendations is returned (but you should take into account that a relatively small set of data was used for the test)
+You can see a detailed description of the recommendation system in description_of_the_recommendation_system.txt In ./videos/3.mp4 you can see how quickly (less 1 second) the list of recommendations is returned (but you should take into account that a relatively small set of data was used for the test)